Vincy2King/M3F-MEME/README.md

 # M3F-MEME
 The code will be released for the paper: What Do They "Meme"?
-A Metaphor-aware Multi-modal Multi-task Framework for Fine-grained Meme Understanding
+A Metaphor-aware Multi-modal Multi-task Framework for Fine-grained Meme Understanding